-In a recent survey of 750,000 credit reports, credit reporting bureau Experian compared the credit habits and history of men to women.
+In a survey of 750,000 credit reports, credit reporting bureau Experian compared the credit habits and history of men to women.
 Overall, it’s women who come out on top, an especially impressive showing considering the gap we’re still facing in income equality.
 Here’s what Experian found in the following categories.

 Men carry an average of $26,227 in debt.

 Women carry an average of $25,095 in debt.

 Both of these numbers include credit card debt, auto loans and personal loans.
 While this means women carry 4.3 percent less debt than men, it’s a nominal difference tipped in the other direction considering that women also earn 23% less than men.

 Men use 31 percent of their available credit.

 Women use 30 percent of their available credit.